GearHost/Docs/docs/how-to-install-new-relic.md

-##How to install New Relic Agent on your cloudsite.
+##How to install New Relic Agent on your CloudSite.

 Using New Relic's monitoring service is a great way to monitor your .NET application, and it's also absolutely free!
 Before you start you will need your New Relic license key.